elena-krismer/Project_FASTQtrimmer/Report/Report.md

 - Binary Selection
 - Repetition

-The general idea of the algorithm is to transform the input file into a list, and while iterating in the step of four over the list performing several operations on the elements on the list.
-By using binary selection the list elements are either written into the 'main' output file or counted for the secondary output file.
+The general idea of the algorithm is to transform the input file into a list, and while iterating in steps of four over the list performing several operations on the elements on the list.
+By using binary selection, the list elements are either written into the 'main' output file or counted for the secondary output file.
 The main algorithm is represented in Figure *X*.

 ![](flowchart_update.png)

 *Figure 2-Algorithm Scheme*

-*Note*: The binary selection between the trim/filter and the statistic operation are not mentioned.
+*Note*: The binary selection between the trim/filter and the statistic operation is not mentioned.

 ## 4.Program Design <a name="4">

 This program is written in Python.

-### 4.1.
-Main <a name="4.1">
+### 4.1. <essentialMain part <a name="4.1">

 ##### Main steps:
 To create a command-line interface the argparse library is used.
 To run the program the user must define the FASTQ filename and the name of the output file.
 All further commands are optional and the minimum quality is specified as 20.
 After the arguments of the user got passed to the run-function, the following steps are conducted:

-- **Reading into a list**: after reading the file the lines are storaged into a list.
+- **Reading into a list**: after reading the file the lines are stored into a list.

-- **Determining Phred Scale**: input is the quality line as bytearray from 100st read.
+- **Determining Phred Scale**: input is the quality line as bytearray from 100th read.
 ```{p}
     detect_quality()
      	if mean(ASCII decimals) < 75: